Biên Hòa: Socialist Republic

 With regard to entertainment, the city includes several amusement parks, nightclubs and restaurants lining the Đồng Nai River.
-Construction has increased rapidly (with many Western-style houses and villas under development), and the real estate market has experienced a series of boom cycles since the mid-1990s.
+Construction has increased rapidly, with many Western-style houses and villas under development.
+The real estate market has experienced a series of boom cycles since the mid-1990s.

-Biên Hòa also is the location of the Biên Hòa Military Cemetery, a large national cemetery for fallen soldiers and military officials of the former Republic of Vietnam (ARVN).
-The cemetery today is now neglected by the current communist regime, and many sections of the cemetery are either vandalized, or demolished for the construction of various building projects.
-Most of the time there was no proper reburial for the skeletal remains, and this caused an outcry by overseas Vietnamese, most of whom came from the South.
-The Vietnamese America Foundation, and its program called "The Returning Casualty", are attempting to restore the cemetery and excavate a nearby mass grave.
+Biên Hòa is home to Bình An Cemetery (also known as Biên Hòa Military Cemetery), a large national cemetery for fallen soldiers and military officials of the former Republic of Vietnam (ARVN).
+After the fall of Saigon, the cemetery was ransacked and subsequently abandoned.
+The Vietnamese American Foundation, also known as The Returning Casualty, is working to restore the cemetery and excavate a nearby mass grave of approximately 200 ARVN soldiers.

 At the end of 2015, the Prime Minister of Vietnam issued Decision No.2488/QD-TTg recognizing Biên Hòa as a class-1 provincial city.

+On September 28, 2024, the National Assembly Standing Committee issued Resolution No. 1194/NQ-UBTVQH15 on the arrangement of commune-level administrative units of Dong Nai province in the 2023–2025 period (the resolution took effect on November 1, 2024).
+Accordingly: